-By Chantae Reden | Published on August 27, 2025
+By Chantae Reden | Published: August 27, 2025 | Updated: June 1, 2026

-With over 21,000 miles of coastline, Australia is the ideal place to put your toes in the sand and soak up the sun.
-The best beaches in Australia include Whitehaven Beach, Byron Bay Beach, Wineglass Bay and Burleigh, each promising a new experience — from iconic waves and technicolor coral reefs to breathtaking whale migration paths.
-As someone who's spent the past decade traveling Down Under, this is my guide to experiencing the best Australian beaches on your next Royal Caribbean cruise to Australia.
+With over 37,000 miles of coastline, Australia is the ideal place to put your toes in the sand and soak up the sun.
+The best beaches in Australia include Turquoise Bay, Cable Beach, Whitehaven Beach, Byron Bay Beach, Wineglass Bay and Burleigh, each promising a new experience — from iconic waves and technicolor coral reefs to breathtaking whale migration paths.

 If you’re looking for great beaches in Australia, check out these top spots:

-Whether you’re exploring popular hotspots or little-known hangouts, you’re sure to find some of the best Aussie beaches on a Royal Caribbean Australia cruise.
+If you’re exploring popular hotspots or little-known hangouts, you’re sure to find some of the best Aussie beaches on a Royal Caribbean Australia cruise.

 As the most popular beach in Australia, Bondi Beach has rightfully earned its reputation as one of the liveliest beaches in the world.
 It’s an accessible destination if you’re cruising to Sydney or departing from the city.